jardimdanificado/papagaio/README.md

 # Papagaio
-Minimal yet powerful text preprocessor with support for multi-character delimiters.
+Minimal yet powerful text preprocessor with support for multi-character delimiters and scoped patterns.

+***PAPAGAIO IS CURRENTLY IN HEAVY DEVELOPMENT AND EXPERIMENTATION***

 ## Installation
 ```javascript